gabeantonio/A-Song-For-You/README.md

 # A Song For You

 Welcome to the newest way to share your music!
 A Song For You is a platform where you can share playlists of your own curation with friends!
+It is a full-stack MERN application.

 ## App Overview